Comparison of 3 Eye-Tracking Devices | Ayumi Explains the Latest Prices, Subsidy Programs, and How to Choose in 2026

 Typically, operating a computer or tablet requires hand or finger movements.

-• Non-contact type attached to displays
+• Non-contact type that attaches to displays

 • For communication